 Uses of Chlorine

 The chemical properties and reactivity of chlorine are intermediate between halogen elements fluorine and bromine.
 Due to the small size, low electric polarization, and absence of vacant d-orbitals for chemical bonding, the bond energies trend does not decrease from fluorine to iodine.
-The gradual decrease in bond energy from Cl2 to I2 exhibit poorer overlap with increasing overlapping orbitals.
-The fact of chlorine chemistry different from fluorine, it shows positive oxidation states.
+The gradual decrease in bond energy from Cl2 to I2 exhibits poorer overlap with increasing overlapping orbitals.
+It shows that chlorine chemistry different from fluorine.
+It exhibits positive oxidation states.

-Oxides of Chlorine
+Oxides of chlorine